Benjamin Strong Jr.: Federal Reserve career

 Total money supply contracted -10.28% in October 1929 a year after Strong's death, monetary policy became very volatile after his death.

 With the European economic turmoil of the 1920s, Strong's influence became worldwide.
 He was a strong supporter of European efforts to return to the gold standard and economic stability.
 Strong's new monetary policies stabilized US prices and encouraged both US and world trade by helping to stabilize European currencies and finances.
 However, with virtually no inflation, interest rates were low and the US economy and corporate profits surged, fueling the stock market increases of the late 1920s.
 That worried him, but he also felt he had no choice because the low interest rates were helping the Europeans (particularly the British) in their effort to return to the gold standard.
 He earned the scorn of some congressional leaders who believed that he was too Eurocentric.

 The economic historian Charles P. Kindleberger states that Strong was one of the few US policymakers interested in the troubled financial affairs of Europe in the 1920s and that had he not died in 1928, just a year before the Great Depression, he might have been able to maintain stability in the international financial system.
 However, the economist Murray Rothbard claimed that it was Strong's manipulations that caused the Depression in the first place.
-The author Bill Bryson specifically recounts that Strong's insistence on cutting the Fed's discount rate 0.5% in 1927, made US President Herbert Hoover furious, fueled the market bubble of 1928, and led to the disastrous market collapse in 1929.
+The author Bill Bryson specifically claims that Strong's insistence on cutting the Fed's discount rate 0.5% in 1927, made US President Herbert Hoover furious, fueled the market bubble of 1928, and led to the disastrous market collapse in 1929.

 Strong was diagnosed with tuberculosis in 1916 and struggled with the disease and its complications for the remainder of his life.
-On October 6, 1928, at the New York Hospital, he underwent surgery for an abscess for diverticulitis and spent a week recovering when he suffered a relapse, resulting in his untimely death at only 55.
+On October 6, 1928, at the New York Hospital, he underwent surgery for an abscess for diverticulitis and spent a week recovering when he suffered a relapse, resulting in his death at 55.